alexkiko/ITPG-GT-2711-001/README.md

 ---

-Assignment #4: Requirements Gathering.
-Project Teams will work collaboratively to define sets for application usability, functional requirements, technical requirements, hardware provisioning and assets gathering.
+Assignment #4: Begin project proposals.

 --

 #####Week 5 | 3/4 - Project Pre-planning
-Overview of Agile Methodologies for software development and an introduction to Redmine, the open source tracker software teams will use to manage their projects.
+Introduction to Agile Methodologies for software development and what concepts will be implemented to accomodate class needs via Trello, a free project organization tool that project teams will use to manage their projects.

-Workshop: set up Redmine with Agile plugins for each Project Team.
+Overview of the major project proposals and project types we'll set up as organizations in Trello.
+Students will break up into the projects which best suit their interests and skills.

-Project Teams will organize their application concept into user “stories” with attached “tasks” accordingly, and will delegate tasks by committee.
-Project plans will then be vetted with the professor to gauge feasibility within the 3-4 sprint development period.
+Workshop: In teams, students will setup Trello and begin to organize their application concept into user “stories” with attached “tasks” accordingly, and will delegate member roles and tasks by committee.
+Project plans will then be vetted with the instructor to gauge feasibility within the 3-4 sprint development period.

 ---

-Assignment #5: Project Teams to set up project schedule, assign team roles and establish milestones.
+Assignment #5: Project Teams to set up project schedule and complete Sprint Planning for Sprint 1.

 --